-Which entity is responsible for registration of domain names in the country code top-level domain (ccTLD)?
+1 Which entity is responsible for registration of domain names in the country code top-level domain (ccTLD)?

-The administration authority (registry) for the ccTLD .ru (and for the Cyrillic . $\rho\phi$) is a non-profit organisation, ANO Coordination Center for TLD RU (the Coordinator).
-It ensures the reliable and stable DNS infrastructure operation of the Russian internet sector.
-The Coordinator accredits domain registrars (private companies), which provide commercial services - registration and maintenance of domain names - to registrants.
-In this connection, the Coordinator performs functions targeted at control of the activities of local registrars.
+The administration authority (registry) for the ccTLD .ru (and for the Cyrillic .) is a non-profit organisation called the ANO Coordination Center for TLD RU (the Coordinator).
+It ensures the reliable and stable domain name system infrastructure operation of the Russian internet sector.
+The Coordinator accredits domain registrars (private companies), which provide commercial services - the registration and maintenance of domain names - to registrants.
+In this role, the Coordinator performs targeted functions controlling the activities of local registrars.
 Similar functions have been given to the Russian Fund of Internet Development, which is both a watchdog and another registry of the .su domain and related registration proceedings.